 The tree’s interior nodes

-True if object is an async mutable tree
+True if object is a map

-True if object is an async tree
+True if object is a read-only map

 True if object is traversable

-Render the object in JSON format
+Render the tree in JSON format

 Add .keys.json files to a tree